 This awesome clock came from HomeGoods a couple of years ago.

 I decided to have a little fun with the drawers.
 They originally looked like this inside:

-And again, because I had to use what I already had on hand, this is the only fabric that I had enough of in a color I wanted to use.
 I loved it so much when I originally found it to use on my secretary desk that I bought several yards of it.
 Good thing!

 How to Cover a Drawer in Fabric